Morad28/CitiesSkylines_modding/README.md

 # Cities Skylines mod: A mod for scenario generation.
-This repository an internship project to generate scenario from the game Cities: Skylines.
+This repository was an internship project to generate scenario from the game Cities: Skylines.